Skokoo/Firere/README.md

 And this is the _explanation!_(**Half** of the code)

 [Explanation](https://github.com/Skokoo/Firere/blob/main/Code%20explanation)

-If you want more explantion(Full).
-Go to the bottom.
+If you want more explantion(Full), go to the bottom.

 # 📷 Code Output!
 <p align="center">